Alfoo07/MagiskOnWSALocal/README.md

     Install the dependencies manually.
     Use the command-line program `build.sh`.

+## Testing/CI

+The repository runs automated checks in CI to ensure helper scripts remain healthy.
+You can run the same commands locally:

+- Lint shell scripts with `shellcheck scripts/*.sh`.
+- Perform a syntax check with `bash -n` for each script, e.g. `for script in scripts/*.sh; do bash -n "$script"; done`.
+- Verify Python helper dependencies are importable (the CI checks for `requests`) using `python3 - <<'PY' import requests
+PY`.

 ## Features

 - Integrate Magisk and GApps in a few clicks within minutes